 Compared to above, the post is set back in the drawing below and hence only part of it is reflected making its reflection smaller in comparison to it’s size.

 2. The angle of object should be appropriately shown in reflection.

 The size of reflection for objects at angle can get quite complicated.
 It is not necessary to get the exact angle right, instead focus on getting the overall direction correct.

 3. Visibility of reflection decreases with height of object and clarity of water.

 Reflection is most visible/darkest at the base.
 Reflection of branches and end twigs of the following young tree is barely discernible.
-Draw reflection using small dots or ticks to convey that effect.
+Draw reflection in water using small dots or ticks to convey that effect.

-Movement of water leads to distortion of edges of reflection.
+Movement of water leads to distortion of edges of reflection in water.
 Turbulence in water is best indicated by using wavy horizontal lines to indicate distortion in the reflection due to turbulence.
 Add more ‘wave’ to the water stroke to indicate movement in water as well as discussed before.

 Increasing Reflection Distortion to Indicate More Turbulence: